GregariousMammal/Main-Site/_posts/2014-02-27-link-a-long-cates-insprirations.md

 blogger_blog:
   - atravellingcook.blogspot.com
 blogger_author:
+  - Cate
+  - writing
-  - Cate Lawrence
+  - readwrite Lawrence
 blogger_permalink:
   - /2014/02/link-long-cates-insprirations.html
 blogger_internal:
   - /feeds/4126609572633548921/posts/default/6306898154185628650
 tags:
   - blogging
     - writing
 ---
 I was reading Pip Lincolne&#8217;s <i>Meet me at Mikes</i> <a href="http://meetmeatmikes.com/2014/02/pips-link-a-long/">blog </a> and she discussed the idea that blogs are more skimmed these days than read and commented upon and people are slow to celebrate those who inspire them in blog land.
 I&#8217;ve been blogging for a few years on and off, starting in about 2006.
 Blogging&#8217;s an interesting endeavour.